Gyrokinetic flux-driven simulations in mixed TEM/ITG regime using a delta-f PIC scheme with evolving background: Profiles and simulation parameters

 The grid resolution for the radial $s$, poloidal $\ts{}$ and toroidal $\varphi$ is taken to be $N_s\times N_{\ts{}}\times N_\varphi=256\times512\times256$, where $N$ represents the number of intervals.
 Toroidal Fourier modes in the range of $0\le n\le 64$ will be simulated, only keeping poloidal Fourier modes $m\in[nq(s)-\Delta m,nq(s)+\Delta m]$ with half-width $\Delta m=5$.
-TO lighten the computational cost `heavy' electrons are considered, i.e. with an electron-ion mass ratio $m_e/m_i=1/200$.
+To lighten the computational cost `heavy' electrons are considered, i.e. with an electron-ion mass ratio $m_e/m_i=1/200$.
 The time resolution is $c_s\Delta t/a=4.1\times10^{-3}$, and the maximum linear growth rate is found to be $\gamma_{\rm max}a/c_s=0.931$.
 The strength of the Krook operator $S_{\rm n}$ for noise control is set to $\gamma_{\rm n}=11\%\gamma_{\rm max}$.
-For the flux-driven simulations considered here, the radial heat source profile $G_{\rm H}(\psi)$ of Eq.(\ref{eq:heat}) is approximated by fitting a Gaussian function around the peak of the time-averaged effective heat source at quasi-steady state of a previously run temperature-gradient-driven simulation with the initial profiles given by Tab.~\ref{tab:profile_params}, as the fitting of a Gaussian function best represents heat deposition profiles in experiments.
+For the flux-driven simulations considered here, the radial heat source profile $G_{\rm H}(\psi)$ of Eq.(\ref{eq:heat}) is approximated by fitting a Gaussian function around the peak of the time-averaged effective heat source at quasi-steady state of a previously run temperature-gradient-driven simulation with the initial profiles given by Tab.~\ref{tab:profile_params}.
 The heat source strength $\gamma_{\rm H}$ is determined by equating the integrated power to that of the effective heat source.
 The heat sink at the radial edge is replaced by the Krook buffer $S_b$.
 The calculation for the heat source is done for both ions and electrons separately.
 An example of the heat source profiles for ions and electrons are shown in Fig.\ref{fig:source}.